slp-rl/salmon/README.md

 |    LAST 1.3B     | 65.0 |        64.6         |        68.5        |                56.0                |              61.0               |       62.5       |        53.5         |         52.5         |
 | Human Evaluation | 97.2 |        91.2         |        98.6        |                83.1                |              88.7               |       94.4       |        93.3         |         95.7         |

-## Reproduce SALMon
+## Generate SALMon Dataset
-We provided you the code and data to reproduce SALMon.
+We provide the code and data to reproduce SALMon, or alternitavely create more samles for futher evaluation or training!
 For more instructions look at the [data_generation](data_generation) folder.